mmatyas/pegasus-docs/docs/themes/overview.md

 }
 ```

 There are numerous built-in components you can use in a theme: simple types (texts, rectangles, images, ...), components that define layouts of other items (rows, grids, custom paths) and special elements (animations, particle effects, custom shader code).
 These are contained in so called *modules*, with most of them are in the one called **Qt Quick**.
-We'll see the most common components and their usage, as well as other modules in the in-depth QML tutorial (*todo*).
+You can find guides for the most common components and their usages, as well as other modules on the [QML tutorials page](qml-tutorials.md).

 ### Extending with JavaScript